saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

 ### query vs subscriptionQueryAst

-Subscription query can be specified using plain string or as `ASTNode` object created by `gql` tag.
+Subscription query can be specified using plain string or as an `ASTNode` object created by `gql` tag.

 If your project does not use any code generation for GraphQL operations, use the string.
 In case you are using [GraphQL Code Generator](https://the-guild.dev/graphql/codegen), which we highly recommend, you should pass a subscription as GraphQL ASTNode: